Hello, my dear colleagues!

 The second task included a timed quiz – 60 minutes for 22 questions about instructional design & pedagogy.
 I was a bit sad because I got 66 out of 75, but it’s a pass, and it’s still a good score! 🙂

 ECT #3: Link to Post Hashtag Conversation

-To complete this assignment we had to compose a public post that includes a specific, existing hashtag and shares resources/ideas on how to use Edmodo for a specific use-case such as blended, flipped, project/problem-based learning, gamification, differentiated instruction, etc.
+To complete this assignment, we had to compose a public post that includes a specific, existing hashtag and shares resources/ideas on using Edmodo for a specific use-case such as blended, flipped, project/problem-based learning gamification differentiated instruction, etc.

-We had to open this assignment and attach a “Link from Web” and paste the link to the post, and hit the Turn in Assignment button.
+We had to open this assignment and attach a “Link from Web,” paste the link to the post, and hit the Turn in Assignment button.
 I decided to make a video about differentiated learning and individual student portfolios.

 ECT #4: Link to Post of Comment on Hashtag Conversation

 The next assignment was to engage in a constructive conversation with someone on Edmodo and post a link to that conversation in an assignment.
 I love communicating with teachers on Edmodo, and Edmodo is a place to connect and learn new things.